rogergrambihler/ExcelWebAddnFlask/docs/readme.md

 ##Goals

 todo: add some text why someone would want to develop and Office Addin.
 todo: figure out what to do about FabricUI.
 todo: want a general website for help and contact information.
 I'm using the Visual studio webserver template.
 Is there a better general template that is used by python folks?

 ##Lessons

+What is an Office Add-in
 Install Prerequisites for webSite
 Run the WebSite
 Setup SSL Certificate
 The Addin Manifest Manifest
 Sideloading Addin in Excel
 Addin items in the Excel Ribbon
-Show a Task pane in Excel
+Show a Hello World Task pane in Excel
+Excel API.
+Excel.Run
+Show Task Pane (do something with Excel.Run) Functions.html
 Show a Dialog in Excel
-Running your webSite to Azure
+Running your webSite on Azure
 Update Addin Manifest to use Azure
-Publish your addin ot the Office store
+Publish your addin to the Office store
 Fame and Glory

+##Bonus Material
+WebSite Monitoring
+Go Geo (Load Balancers)
+Content Delivery Networks (CDNs)

 ##PreRequisites

 Why Flask
 Why JQuery
 todo: Is there an easy way to read markdown?

 To use the Project you will need the following installed:
 Visual Studio Community (Include Python and Office Shared Development)